 Having a survival knife in hand when you’re out in the wilderness can be of crucial importance.
 But there’s one thing that you should be aware of – if that knife is dull, you won’t be able to chop, hack, or slice with it.
 And even though it’s still better to have a dull blade than none at all, a sharp edge can sometimes mean the difference between life and death.
-The sharpening stone is the best solution for this situation, but what if you don’t have it on yourself?
+The sharpening stone is the best solution for any situation, such as hunting, tactical or bushcraft adventures, but what if you don’t have it on yourself?
 Have no worries – with just a little bit of ingenuity and thinking, you can use various household items to keep that edge sharp and useful – here are some of them:

 A ceramic coffee cup is something you can find in every household, and you’re probably always carrying one in your backpack for hiking.
 All that you have to do here is to turn it upside down and run the blade against the raw, rough part that’s at the bottom of the cup.